 - 3-4 bay leaves

 - ½ cup chopped fresh mint and coriander

 - 1 tsp red chili powder Use Kashmiri red chilli powder for best results

 - 1 ¾ cups water

-- Turn the IP to 'Sauté' mode in the 'More' setting.
+- Turn the IP to 'Sauté' mode.
 Add the ghee, followed by the sliced red onions.
 Sauté until the onions begin to brown.

 - Add the ginger-garlic paste, followed by the raisins and cashews, green chillies, bay leaves, chopped tomato, fresh mint and coriander.

 - Sauté until the tomatoes release their moisture and start to soften (around 1 minute).

 - Add the red chili powder, turmeric and garam masala and stir to combine with the rest of the ingredients.

 - Important: Deglaze your Instant Pot with a tablespoon of water, to make sure there is no residue sticking to the bottom of the pot.
 Any residue will trigger the Burn error.